 How to get from Manhattan to EWR by bus

 You can find several express buses that go from Manhattan to Newark airport, in the $15 to $20 (one-way) range.
 These are large buses designed for airport runs, so most of them should have plenty of storage underneath the seats for luggage.
-The Newark Liberty Airport Express is one such bus – it costs $16 one-way or $28 roundtrip.
-It runs every half hour on the half hour and you can pick it up at one of 3 New York City stops
+GO Airlink Shuttle is one such bus – it costs $21 one-way.
+It runs every half hour on the half hour and they will pick you up at a variety of hotels and NYC transportation hubs (Grand Central, Penn Station, etc).
+Try promo code SHUTTLE to save 5%

 It will drop you off at Newark Liberty airport at either Terminal A, B or C.